What is the NNPHL Program?

 - NNPHL Assignments: During a three-month period after the in-person training, all participants will be asked to complete two individual assignments.
 The NNPHL assignments are a requirement of the program to ensure that participants have an opportunity to put their learning into practice within their organization.
 One of the two assignments will be to organize a small-scale leadership training or presentation for the participants’ organization or professional peer network.
 Please see the FAQs for more details.

-- Mentorship: During the experiential learning component, all NNPHL participants will receive support and guidance from a mentor.
-The goal of the mentorship program is to help build the leadership skills of the NNPHL participants and help cultivate important relationships within the humanitarian community.
-NNPHL mentors can also provide practical advice with challenges encountered during the completion of the NNPHL Assignments.
+- Coaching: During the experiential learning component, all NNPHL participants will receive support and guidance from a coach.
+The goal of the coaching program is to help build the leadership skills of the NNPHL participants and help cultivate important relationships within the humanitarian community.
+NNPHL coaches can also provide practical advice with challenges encountered during the completion of the NNPHL Assignments.

 NNPHL expects that participants will continue their participation in this online Community of Practice after the program has concluded in order to cultivate a network of humanitarian leaders.
 NNPHL will continue to provide an online platform for the NNPHL alumni to sustain this community of practice.